 They had the freedom to make their own decisions and communicate with peers to help solve problems.
 I think this freedom allowed the children to operate outside their comfort zone and interact with others in a meaningful way.
 As a teacher working with autistic children it was fantastic to see the quality and quantity of interactions between children who would normally find this difficult in a classroom or school setting.

 Hareleeshill Primary School

-The Path of the Little People couldn’t happened without funding from BBC Children in Need, National Lottery Awards for All and Tesco Bags of Help.
+The Path of the Little People couldn’t have happened without funding from BBC Children in Need and Tesco Bags of Help as well as ongoing funding from National Lottery Awards for All.